AdamBaumgartner42/pretty_print/readme.md

 pretty_print.c is designed to print JSON in a format which is allow it to be read and debugged by human beings.

+This makes it a little easier to read.